IliaRakhlevski/Parking-System/README.md

 make
 ```

-The resulting ARM executable is then copied to the BeagleBone Green.
+The resulting executable is transferred to the BeagleBone Green using `scp`.

 ### Reusable Libraries